Domestic Violence Defense Lawyer in Irvine, CA

-Domestic violence cases are filed when violence allegedly occurs between any individuals who are family members, spouses, girlfriend and boyfriend, co-inhabitants, fiancées or former spouses.
+Domestic violence cases are filed when violence allegedly occurs between any individuals who are family members, spouses, girlfriends and boyfriends, co-inhabitants, fiancées, or former spouses.

 Any time the police are called in a domestic dispute, someone will most likely be arrested, and it is often the wrong person.
 Once an arrest occurs, a police report is filed with the District Attorney, and it is then up to the District Attorney’s office to determine whether or not criminal charges will be filed.
 It is not up to the individual or alleged victim to “drop the charges”.
 The only one with the ability to drop charges is the district attorney.
 Unfortunately, because many domestic violence victims recant out of fear of retaliation or remorse, the district attorney’s office will not generally listen when an alleged victim comes to them after the fact and says that nothing happened.

 If you are facing domestic violence charges, contact my office online or by phone at (949) 264-0696 to schedule a consultation as soon as you think you may be in trouble.
 The sooner we work together, the more I can help.